undreamai/LLMUnity/README.md

 - `Player Name` the name of the player
 - `AI Name` the name of the AI
 - `Prompt` a description of the AI role

-## Use your own model
-Alternative models can be downloaded from [HuggingFace]([ttps://huggingface.co](https://huggingface.co/models)).<br>
-The required model format is .gguf ad defined by the llama.cpp.<br>
-The easiest way is to download gguf models by [TheBloke](https://huggingface.co/TheBloke) who has converted an astonishing number of models!<br>
-Otherwise other model formats can be converted to gguf with the `convert.py` script of the llama.cpp as described [here](https://github.com/ggerganov/llama.cpp/tree/master?tab=readme-ov-file#prepare-data--run).

-Before using any model make sure you **check the license**!

-## Multiple client / Remote server setup
-LLMUnity additionally defines the `LLMClient.cs`, an additional script class that handles the client functionality.<br>
-The `LLMClient` contains a subset of options of the `LLM` class described in the [Options](#options).<br>
-It can be used to have multiple clients with different options e.g. prompts that use the same server.<br>
-This is crucial as multiple server instances would require additional compute resources.

-The `LLMClient` can be also configured to connect to a remote instance by providing the IP address of the server in the `host` property.<br>
-The server can be either a LLMUnity server or a standard [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server).